SamuelSwartzberg/flashcardifying_text_temp/phil.md

 (universal) realism|universals exist
-nominalism|universals are merely names for sets
+nominalism|universals are merely names for sets conceptualism|universals merely exist in the mind (but are more than mere sets)

 #### amount

 all forms of monism claim that for whatever they are about, there is only one of that thing all forms of dualism claim that for whatever they are about, there are two fundamental kinds of things

+#### time

+Presentism is the ontological attitude that only the present (neither the past nor the future) exists.

 #### reality